Double BFV quantisation of 3d Gravity: Introduction

-The BFV method is not only a way to resolve reductions, but it also proposes and alternative way to construct a space of physical quantum states: Instead of looking at the geometric quantisation of $\underline{C}$, one quantises a Hamiltonian dg manifold to a ``quantum" dg vector space\footnote{Observe that, having components in nonzero degree, $\mathbb{V}$ is not going to be a Hilbert space, since there must be null-norm vectors, e.g.\ $(v_1,v_1)=0$ for $v_1$ in degree $1$.
+The BFV method is not only a way to resolve reductions, but it also proposes an alternative way to construct a space of physical quantum states: Instead of looking at the geometric quantisation of $\underline{C}$, one quantises a Hamiltonian dg manifold to a ``quantum" dg vector space\footnote{Observe that, having components in nonzero degree, $\mathbb{V}$ is not going to be a Hilbert space, since there must be null-norm vectors.
 One can sometimes give it a Krein space structure.} $(\mathbb{V},\mathbb{\Omega})$, and the physical space of states is its cohomology in degree zero $\mathbb{V}_{\mathrm{phys}}\doteq H^0(\mathbb{V},\mathbb{\Omega})$.
 The relation between BFV quantisation and geometric quantisation is explained in \cite{FradkinLinetsky}.

-When one is looking at a nested embedding $C\hookrightarrow \Co \hookrightarrow F$, where $C$ and $\Co$ are both coisotropic in $F$, one can perform coisotropic reduction in two steps, as $C$ descends to a coisotropic submanifold $\Cres$ in the (partial) reduction $\underline{\Co}$.\footnote{The notational choice will be clear in what follows: $F$ should be thought as a space of \emph{fields}, and $\Co\equiv C_{\phi}=\{\phi_i=0\}$ arises as the vanishing locus of certain constraint functions.} In the case of group actions, where $C$ and $\Co$ are, for instance, the zero level sets of equivariant momentum maps for the action of (respectively) a group $G$ and a subgroup $G_\circ$ this is called Hamiltonian reduction by stages.
-Note however, that in our general scenario we do not need to require that $\Co$ be a Poisson submanifold, i.e. that its vanishing locus be a Poisson ideal.\footnote{This is usually the case in Hamiltonian reduction by stages, as $G_\circ$ is a normal subgroup.} This picture is relevant, when one is concerned with the problem of quantisation and reduction of the residual embedding $\Cres\hookrightarrow\underline{\Co}$, assumed smooth.
+When one is looking at a nested embedding, i.e.\ a diagram $C\hookrightarrow \Co \hookrightarrow F$ where $C$ and $\Co$ are both coisotropic in $F$, one can perform coisotropic reduction in two steps, as $C$ descends to a coisotropic submanifold $\Cres$ in the (partial) reduction $\underline{\Co}$.
+In the case of group actions, where $C$ and $\Co$ are, for instance, the zero level sets of equivariant momentum maps for the action of (respectively) a group $G$ and a subgroup $G_\circ$ this is called Hamiltonian reduction by stages.
+Note, however, that in our general scenario we do not need to require that {the vanishing ideal $\mathcal{I}_{\Co}$ of} $\Co$ be a Poisson ideal of the vanishing ideal\footnote{This is {encoded by $\{\phi,\psi\}\propto \phi$ for any two generators $\phi\in \mathcal{I}_{\Co}$ and $\psi\in\mathcal{I}_C$.
+An example of this more restrictive scenario arises in Hamiltonian reduction by stages, where $C$ is the zero level set of a $G$-momentum map and $\Co$ is the zero level set of the momentum map associated to a normal subgroup $G_\circ\subset G$.}} $\mathcal{I}_C$ of $C$.
+This picture is especially relevant when one is concerned with the problem of quantisation and reduction of the residual embedding $\Cres\hookrightarrow\underline{\Co}$, assumed smooth. {(Meaning that one has access to a space $X$ and realises it as a partial reduction in a nested coisotropic embedding, $X\simeq \underline{\Co}$ in order to quantise it.)}